Two Crossings of the San Antonio & Aransas Pass and the St. Louis, Brownsville & Mexico railroads in the Lower Rio Grande Valley

 in the US Geologic Survey Domestic Names database.
 Satellite imagery does not indicate there was ever a railroad stop or

-any other activity besides agriculture at Alsonia.
-(University of Texas, Perry
+any other activity besides agriculture at Alsonia. (map, University of Texas, Perry

 Castaneda Library)